2015 White house correspondents' Association℠ JOURNALISM AWARDS

-Judges for the Aldo Beckman:
+Judges for the Aldo Beckman Memorial Award:

-Ellen Shearer, Medill News Service in DC
+Tom Diemer, Medill News Service, Northwestern in DC

-Indira Somani, Assistant Professor, Howard University
+Indira Somani, Howard University

-Judges for the Merriman Smith:
+Judges for the Merriman Smith Memorial Award:

 Steve Crane, Cronkite News Service, Arizona State University in DC

-Judges for the Edgar A. Poe:
+Judges for the Edgar A. Poe Award:

-A'Lelia Bundles, Foundation for the National Archives, DC
+A'lelia Bundles, Foundation for the National Archives

-Josh Meyer, Medill News Service, Northwestern, DC
+Josh Meyer, Medill News Service, Northwestern in DC

 See the list at right for the WHCA℠ awards links and information about past winners.